opennext-io/onpc-provisioning/README.md

-Now that OpenStack Ansible is successfully deployed, the following command run on your ansible-master node deploys some additional services like nginx to provide access to Horizon and Grafana
+Now that OpenStack Ansible is successfully deployed, the following command run on your ansible-master node deploys some additional services

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-opennext-post-osa-deploy.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This playbook now also install and configure an OpenVPN service on the infra-master node which allows complete access to local network, provisioning network and management network (br-mgmt).
+Namingly, it installs and configures an OpenVPN service on the infra-master node which allows complete access to local network, provisioning network and management network (br-mgmt).
 To use this VPN, fetch the zip file created automatically under /etc/openvpn/keys/*.zip and fetch it into your prefered VPN client.
 Example for OpenVPN CLI: